Volleyball Teams in the USA

 Professional volleyball players in some countries can not be student-athletes in the USA.
 If you signed a contract and received money from a club, a scholarship might not be possible for you.
 However, rules about professional and amateur status are complex, and many professional players have scholarships at American universities.
 If you are not sure about your status, email your questions to AVSR.

-Volleyball Words and Phrases in the USA
+Volleyball Terms in the USA

 • Athletic Scholarship: Contract between a student-athlete and a university or college.
 The student plays on a sport team and studies at the university.
 All major expenses are paid by the school.